 Day One: Sunday

-Your journey starts from either Auckland or Hamilton where our guide(s) will collect you and we head out to Wairēinga Falls.
-A short walk through lush native bush brings us to a spectacular 55m fall that seems to leap from the sandstone rock bed above.
-Gathering at our guesthouse at the base of Sanctuary mountain we take in the full profile of tomorrow's climb over a glass of wine.
+Your journey starts from Auckland where our guide(s) will collect you and we head out to Hunua Falls for our first hike of the tour!
+A decent leg stretch but gentle enough start to our adventure takes us along ridge lines covered in native bush and boasts water views, a beautiful swimming hole and creek crossing.
+Gathering at our guesthouse at the base of Sanctuary mountain we take in the full profile of the next climb over a glass of wine.
 We guarantee you will be made to feel right at home with Mary's delicious cooking where you'll be treated to no less than a four-course meal.
 Get used to it, because you'll be eating like kings and queens for the next two nights at their guesthouse!

 Day Two: Monday

 Wake to the dawn chorus of native birds singing their happy song thanks to the sanctuary sitting above us.
 Fuel up at breakfast before a short drive delivers us to the Southern Enclosure of the mountain where we begin our hike to the rocky outcrop with magnificent views across the Waikato basin.
 Explore primeval forest where ferns, fungi, nikau and native seedlings carpet the undergrowth and huge trees tower over us.
 An option here to continue up to Pukeatua peak.
-A trip to the local marae to try some 'kaitimotimo' - traditional Maori delicacies makes for a unique cultural experience and a memorable afternoon.
+A visit Australasia's largest organic blueberry farm and sample all sorts of blueberry delights makes for a memorable afternoon.

 Day Three: Tuesday